 Sitting at the crossroads of the East and the West, the United Arab Emirates (UAE) has become an expanding melting pot of cultures from around the world.
-People from the Americas, Europe, Asia, and Oceania find this country within easy reach both for their business and leisure endeavors.
+People from America, Europe, Asia, and Oceania find this country within easy reach both for their business and leisure endeavors.

 The UAE is situated in the Arabian Peninsula in Southwest Asia.
-It is bordered by the Persian Gulf on the northwest; the Gulf of Oman on the northeast; Oman on the east and southeast; and Saudi Arabia on the west, southwest and south.
+The Persian Gulf borders it on the northwest; the Gulf of Oman on the northeast; Oman on the east and southeast; and Saudi Arabia on the west, southwest and south.
 Its strategic location makes it accessible to over 130 global destinations via 85 airlines and 120 shipping lines.
 It is a vital transit point for the world’s crude oil as well as travelers coming from the East or West.

 The country is comprised of the emirates of Abu Dhabi, the capital and the largest emirate; Ajman, the smallest emirate; Dubai, Fujairah, Ras al-Khaimah, Sharjah, and Umm Al Quwain.
 It has a total land area of 83,600 square kilometers.
 Abu Dhabi and Dubai are the country’s political, commercial, and cultural hubs.

 The coast of Dubai, with its stunning modern skyline, is a favorite spot for luxury yacht charters.
 Desert safaris can take tourists to the salt flats, sand dunes, and the rare oasis that make up the western and southern regions.
 Trips to the east coast would reveal mountains reaching heights of around 3000 meters near the Oman border.